 Note: Students interested in participating in the NY Court Pro Bono Scholars Program may also do so by taking the Equal Justice and Defender Externship which is separately described in the Clinic Description Packet.
 Students in this program would work and take a separate course of study at EJI in Alabama after taking the February New York Bar exam.
 Please apply to this program as directed in the description.

 The clinic begins after New York State’s late February bar examination with an intensive two week training seminar to orient students to the substance of their planned fieldwork and to engage in social justice lawyering on behalf of diverse communities with a focus on organizing and power-building to support client-centered advocacy.
 During this period students will learn about the work of our partner organizations and meet leading practitioners in diverse fields of public interest law.
 This seminar will also include training in key substantive and procedural law targeted to student’s particular fieldwork assignment.
 This seminar earns 3 of the clinic’s 14 credits.

-The Clinic will also include two intensive simulation courses: Civil Litigation, a 3-credit course held on Monday and Wednesday evenings for 8 weeks; and Negotiation, a 2-credit course held on Tuesday evenings for 8 weeks.
+The Clinic will also include two intensive simulation courses: Civil Litigation, a 3-credit course held on Monday and Wednesday evenings for 8 weeks (co-taught by Prof. Ezra Kautz); and Negotiation, a 2-credit course held on Tuesday evenings for 8 weeks.

 Qualifications for Applicants